What is GalFid about?

 Slides and Video Recording unavailable

-Samuel Twum (SARAO/Rhodes), Dr. Sarah White (Rhodes), Prof. Gyula Józsa (SARAO/Rhodes), Dr. Kshitij Thorat (University of Pretoria/IDIA), Eric Kamau (Rhodes) and Shilpa Ranchod (University of Pretoria)
+Samuel Twum (SARAO/Rhodes), Dr. Sarah White (Rhodes), Prof. Gyula Józsa (SARAO/Rhodes), Dr. Kshitij Thorat (University of Pretoria/IDIA), Eric Kamau (Rhodes) and Shilpa Ranchod (University of the Witwatersrand)